SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Mechanical Design

 \subsubsection{Modified Trot Gait Sequence}

-Dynamic climbing presents unique challenges, notably the sag-down effect observed in SCALER.
-The sag-down effect arises from a combination of gravitational forces, angular slips around the gripping points, and inherent mechanical compliance.
-To address this problem, we introduce a modified trot gait sequence that uses leg compliance for open-loop force control, and the gait schedule is shown in \fig{fig:gait_modified_trot}.
+Dynamic climbing presents unique challenges, notably the sag-down effect.
+This effect arises from a combination of gravity, angular slips around the gripping points, and inherent mechanical compliance.
+To address this problem, we propose a modified trot gait sequence with a dedicated stiffness force control pushing phase, and the gait schedule is shown in \fig{fig:gait_modified_trot}.

-The modified trot gait sequence features a four-leg stance and a compression phase to counteract the sag-down effect.
-A four-leg stance enhances gait stability, as argued in \cite{509168}.
-A compression action increases the support limb's internal energy and ground reaction force.
-This open-loop force control contributes to smoother transitions between the support and swing phases.